dominicrodger/dominicrodger.com.old/src/code/responsive-beginnings.md

 enough screens (basically screens at least 768px wide), I'd get the "featured" card on the left-hand side, and the list of thumbnails on the right-hand side.
-The problem with this was that it was all or nothing - above 768px it'd look like the full desktop site, belows 768px, it'd just be a single column - with a single thumbnail on each row below the featured image.
+The problem with this was that it was all or nothing - above 768px it'd look like the full desktop site, below 768px, it'd just be a single column - with a single thumbnail on each row below the featured image.